by J. Cassar Scalia

 That night was my only visit to the desi daru pit, having abandoned the research for something that lent itself to filming.
-A few weeks after I’d returned to the United States, I heard a BBC news report about a contaminated batch of bootleg liquor that took the lives of 120 people in rural Gujarat, regionally close to where I had visited, and what was in fact the latest in a perennial string of tragedies.
-Whether this tragedy affected any of the men I’d met on the outskirts of Bhanswara I can’t say.
+A few weeks after I’d returned to the United States, I heard a BBC news report about a contaminated batch of bootleg liquor that took the lives of 120 people in rural Gujarat, regionally close to where I had visited, in what was in fact the latest in a perennial string of tragedies.
+Whether this tragedy affected any of the men I’d met on the outskirts of Banswara I’ve never been able to determine.

-Sitting here now in Philadelphia, I close my eyes and see their faces close at hand in the moonlight, the men laughing and leaning against the canvas fence, the bright moon beyond the trees, Ghalib smiling, sipping, singing to the wind: like me you’re a leaf from the garden of Ñër, far from the garden I am, far from the garden we both are.
+Sitting here in faraway Philadelphia, I close my eyes.
+I can see familiar faces close at hand in the moonlight, the men laughing and leaning against the canvas fence, the white moon peaking through the trees, Ghalib smiling, sipping, singing to the wind: like me you’re a leaf from the garden of Ñër, far from the garden I am, far from the garden we both are.